palaeoware/trevosim/docs/buildingfromsource.rst

    .. figure:: _static/post_windeploy.png

+   * You can now test if this has worked successfully by attempting to run the TREvoSim.exe binary in the deploy folder.
+It should run without any missing libraries warnings.
+   * Next run the same windeployqt6 comand but for your TREvoSimTest.exe program.
+   * For the GoogleTest framework to run under TREvoSimTest.exe you need to copy the gtest.dll and gtest_main.dll from the ./bin folder (under your build folder) to the deploy folder.
-   * You can now test if this has worked successfully by attempting to run the TREvoSim binary in the deploy folder.
+   * You can now test if this has worked successfully by attempting to run the TREvoSimTest.exe binary in the deploy folder.
 It should run without any missing libraries warnings.
    * For more information on how this works see: https://doc.qt.io/qt-6/windows-deployment.html

 #.
 [Optional] To package the application as Windows portable binary release simply compress the deploy folder as a .ZIP archive and rename the new file to TREvoSim_v3.X.X.zip.